davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

-1. `proxy` informs Core Lightning that you have a SOCKS5 proxy at port 9050.
+1. `proxy` informs Palladium Lightning that you have a SOCKS5 proxy at port 9050.
-   Core Lightning will assume that this is a Tor proxy, port 9050 is the default in most Linux distributions; you can double-check `/etc/tor/torrc` for a `SocksPort` entry to confirm the port number.
+   Palladium Lightning will assume that this is a Tor proxy, port 9050 is the default in most Linux distributions; you can double-check `/etc/tor/torrc` for a `SocksPort` entry to confirm the port number.
-2. `bind-addr` informs Core Lightning to bind itself to port 9735.
+2. `bind-addr` informs Palladium Lightning to bind itself to port 9735.
    This is needed for the subsequent `statictor` to work.
    9735 is the normal Lightning Network port, so this setting may already be present.
    If you add a second `bind-addr=...` you may get errors, so choose this new one or keep the old one, but don't keep both.
    This has to appear before any `statictor:` setting.
-3. `addr=statictor:` informs Core Lightning that you want to create a persistent hidden service that is based on your node private key.
+3. `addr=statictor:` informs Palladium Lightning that you want to create a persistent hidden service that is based on your node private key.
-   This informs Core Lightning as well that the Tor Control Port is 9051.
+   This informs Palladium Lightning as well that the Tor Control Port is 9051.
 You can also use `bind-addr=statictor:` instead to not announce the persistent hidden service, but if anyone wants to make a channel with you, you either have to connect to them, or you have to reveal your address to them explicitly (i.e. autopilots and the like will likely never connect to you).
-4. `always-use-proxy` informs Core Lightning to always use Tor even when connecting to nodes with public IPs.
+4. `always-use-proxy` informs Palladium Lightning to always use Tor even when connecting to nodes with public IPs.
 You can set this to `false` or remove it, if you are not privacy-conscious **and** find Tor is too slow for you.

 ### Tor Browser and Orbot